nikosmel/atmSimGit/README.md

 …

 In case you need to build the application again:
--open intellij IDEA
+-checkout the project
 -open source folder as maven project
 -edit run/debug configurations and run or build the application .

 ### About the code .
 In order to complete the assignment i tried to keep the source code as simple as possible.